fuadraharjo/fuadraharjo/README.md

 ### Hi there 👋, I'm Fuad As Data Scientist
 I'm a career switcher from Mechanical Engineering to becoming a Data Scientist.
 As an Entry Level data scientist, I took part in the international bootcamp program named Practicum in Indonesia as a Data Scientist which is still ongoing (it has been running for 5 months from 9 months).
 You can ask anything via Email:[ariefraharjo95@gmail.com](mailto:ariefraharjo95@gmail.com) or LinkedIn:[Fuad Arief Raharjo](https://www.linkedin.com/in/fuad-arief-raharjo-3b6056104/).
 You can check and fork my projects in this GitHub.

-Here is my skils 🚀:
+Here are my skils 🚀:
 - Data Cleaning - clean and prepare data from unnecessary like missing values, duplicates, etc.
 - ETL (Extract Transform Load) - extract data from resources, transform and run it for analytical processes.
 - Data Analysis - analyzing data to gain insights, identifying patterns, trends, hypothesis testing, AB/testing, and etc.